 4.6 Marean Lake:

-In the northern part of the park, there is a little gem lake.
-It covers almost 4 sq. km in area.
+A little gem lake is in the Park’s northern part.
 It has 7 meters of depth & is home to several species of fish, including northern pike, yellow perch, and whitefish.

 4.7 Creighton Lake:

-This is another small lake in the southern part of the park.
-The area of this lake is approximately 3 square kilometres.
+This is another small lake in the southern part of the Park.
 It has a maximum depth of 8 meters & is known for its peaceful, hidden location.
 This lake provides excellent fishing opportunities for northern pike, yellow perch, and walleye.

 5. Accommodations and Nearby Attractions